KathrynvdPlank/pm_app/README.md

 There are a few UI elements that I would have cleaned up if I had time, for example the alerts page and filter.
 The navigation menu could also be a bit cleaner and smoother.
 I also intended to make the UI fully light/dark mode enabled, but I ran out of time.
 I prefer a dark theme, but I also know that many users would prefer a light theme.

 I would also have done a bit more research on a practical system and what would be realistic, but that would mostly be for my personal interest.
 If time allowed, I would have wanted to build a loading component and make it brand-aware.
 I would also have used a few more of the suggestions in the guidelines.

+Overall, I greatly enjoyed this project.
+I could have spent many more hours experimenting with the design and implementation.
+Regardless of what happens, I am grateful to have been given this opportunity.
+It reminded me why I love front-end development, so thank you.